19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Ranged Attack.md

 You may use [Strength](../../Player%20Characters/The%20Ability%20Scores/Strength.md) instead of [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) for the attack and damage rolls.

-Improvised ranged weapons have a normal range of 30' and a max range of 60'.
+Improvised ranged weapons have a normal range of their current [Zone](../Core%20Procedures/Zone.md) max range of 1 [Zone](../Core%20Procedures/Zone.md).

 If it is a [Melee Weapon](../../Items%20and%20Gear/Weapon%20Properties/Melee%20Property.md), you may add its damage die if you beat the target's [AC](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) by 10 or more.